Come and Get It (Rachel Stevens album): Critical reception

 The album received critical acclaim from the music press.
 Writing for BBC Music, Talia Kraines wrote that it was "Bold, swaggering and accomplished...Quite simply, it's the pop album of the year."
 Mention was also made of the credibility of the music, stating that had the songs been done by another artist, they would be "lauded by critics".
 Allmusic made mention of the album's lack of success saying, "This utterly mediocre [chart] performance (in terms of its genre, at least) is astonishing when you consider that the album was masterminded by the finest songwriters and producers in the game...but its failure becomes utterly mind-boggling when you actually listen to the thing."
 Of the singles the review said they were "tremendous" and summed up the album as "a collection of 13 thoroughly excellent electronic dance-pop songs".
 Like many of the reviewers, Ben Hogwood of Music OMH said that almost every song on the album could be a single, but also made mention of the obvious low-involvement of Stevens herself in the making of the music.
+Edward Oculicz of Stylus acknowledged this but said it was simply a case of "Machiavellian record producers grabbing the best songs available for their favored daughter [and are] so endlessly delightful.
+You want continuity and consistency?
+Come And Get It is 13 quality electro-pop songs, all sung by the same woman.
+What more continuity do you need?"

-Other negative comments included that Stevens' vocals were rather lacklustre and emotionless, while David Cheal of The Telegraph said that "its 13 tracks drift by in a haze of nothingness; it is a masterpiece of insubstantiality."
+Negative comments included that Stevens' vocals were rather lacklustre and emotionless, while David Cheal of The Telegraph said that "its 13 tracks drift by in a haze of nothingness; it is a masterpiece of insubstantiality."
 Yahoo Music, like a number of others, claimed the album as "one of the best albums of the year".
 The Guardian, while two years later lauding the album as an ignored classic, at the time said that it "deserves to be a hit.
 It is packed with brilliant, cutting-edge pop music".
 In 2007 they said that its lack of success was "the public's loss".
 Many reviews commented that the album was a big improvement on her debut, including Londonist who added that it was "a brilliant collection of sophisticated dancefloor songs and quite frankly, one of the most stunning albums of the year."
 As a summing up, the BBC music review concluded: "Come and Get It is quite simply a pop tour-de-force that deserves to sell a billion copies.
 Please, don't let this end up as a forgotten classic."